 So, you’re planning on living in your campervan somewhere chilly this winter?
-There are many ways to go about heating a van in winter so you can stay nice and cozy inside.
+There are many best campervan heaters to choose from to take the edge off when temperatures plunge below zero.

 Living in a van in the winter can be a marvelous thing.
 You can stay close to your favorite ski hills, sleep next to awesome cross-country trails, and enjoy a winter wonderland.